refindlyllc/rets/README.md

 Returns the METADATA-OBJECT information for a resource in a list of dicts

 ### rets_client.get_lookup_values(resource, lookup_name)
-Returns the METADATA-LOOKUP_TYPE information for a field of a resource
+Returns the METADATA-LOOKUP_TYPE information for a field of a resource.
+The result is a list of the lookup values for the given lookup_name.

+Some RETS servers allow a wildcard `*` for the lookup name and will return all lookup values.
+In these cases, a dict is returned with the keys being each of the lookup_names and the values being the corresponding lists of values.

 ## Object Methods
 The session can get RETS Objects through the GetObject request.
 There